matchavez/mc/pages/cv/default.md

 Dates Employed: 2008 – 2013, Volunteered annually from 2001-2007.
 Location: Indianapolis, Indiana

-After eight years of volunteering, I accepted a full time position to manage the entire company’s technology.
-I budgeted and ran the live streaming operation and generated nearly $1M annual revenue in various digital forms.
+After eight years of volunteering, I accepted a full time position to manage the company’s technology strategy.
+I budgeted and ran the live streaming operation and generated nearly $1M annual revenue.
 I had several employees, interns, and volunteers to assist running the production and maintenance of the platform we created.
-This was presented in 2012 to a conference as an example of how to lower costs without compromising quality.
+This was presented in 2012 to a live-streaming conference as an example of how to lower costs without compromising quality.
 I reported directly to the CEO, and provided reporting for the DCI Board.

 #### Senior Test Manager / Consultant @ Quardev

 Dates Employed: 2007 – 2008
 Location: Greater Seattle Area

 This was a contract position to manage the system update and testing of a central database for a dental insurance company.
+This included managing six contractors at once, with at least three offshore.

 #### Solutions Architect @ Lionbridge